ravenscout-ecology/ravenscout-ecology.github.io/index.md

   <img src="/assets/images/logo.png" alt="RavenScout Logo" style="max-width: 400px; width: 100%;">
 </div>

-RavenScout Ecological Consulting provides professional wildlife monitoring and ecological assessment services across Yukon and Alberta.
-We specialize in rigorous, science-based field work that delivers actionable data for land management and conservation decisions.
+RavenScout Ecological Consulting Inc. provides professional wildlife monitoring and ecological assessment services across the Yukon.
+We specialize in rigorous, science-based field work, analysis, and reporting that delivers actionable results for land management and conservation decisions.

-Our team combines advanced academic training with extensive field experience in camera trap surveys, bioacoustic monitoring, and multi-species interaction studies.
+Our team combines advanced academic training with extensive field experience in bioacoustic monitoring, camera trapping, and environmental data collection.
 We work with industry, government, and conservation organizations to deliver high-quality ecological data and clear, practical reporting.

 ## Our Team